Skip to main content

 @muhsin234

-After long and tedious trials and retrials, she meets a fine young man, a newly transferred staff from another state, in their office.
+After long and tedious trials and retrials, she meets a fine young man, a newly transferred staff member from another state, in their office.
 Without a doubt, she knows he’s beyond her league, but she believes it’s worth a try.
 As feared, the fine-looking new staff turned down her offer outright.

 “That’s easy for us as drinking water”, he assured her.
-“There are however rules, as you well know”.
+“There are, however, rules, as you well know”.

 “I am more than ready to abide by them.
-All of them provided my wish will be granted”.
+All of them, provided my wish will be granted”.

 Oga Rabiu has been very helpful”, she warily announces.
-“I, therefore, felt duty bound to visit his family as I am here for another reason, actually a relative’s wedding”.
+“I, therefore, felt duty-bound to visit his family as I am here for another reason, actually a relative’s wedding”.

 “I am getting married next week”.
 He tells me.